Jimerson Town, New York: History

 Jimerson Town's proximity to Salamanca and its better infrastructure has given the area a more suburban environment compared to the mostly rural Steamburg area.
 It became the seat of government for the Allegany Reservation after Red House was evacuated in 1967.
 Since the mid-1980s, it has developed a volunteer fire department, day-care center, Montessori school, SNI buildings for tribal administration and athletics facilities (the current version of the athletic building, the Allegany Community Center, was built in the early 2010s to replace the original and now-demolished JoJo Redeye Building that served that purpose before).
 Through traffic was discontinued in the 1970s.
 This was in part because the Seneca Nation wanted to discourage outsiders (at the time of Jimerson Town's founding, the nation had a problem with tourists exploring the new community); other factors for converting Jimerson Town into a cul-de-sac included the reservoir's tendency to flood the roadway west of Jimerson Town, endangering traffic, and an effort to cut Red House (the next community to the southwest of Jimerson Town along old Route 17) off from the highway system and force its few remaining residents to move elsewhere so that that town's land could be claimed for expanding Route 17 and Allegany State Park.
-Through traffic is slated to be restored in 2024 after a bridge in Red House is replaced, with the road surface converted to gravel to deter unnecessary use of the road.
+Through traffic was restored in 2024 after a bridge in Red House was replaced, with the roadway converted to a gravel limited-use road to deter unnecessary usage.

-The Seneca also have several facilities in Salamanca: the Seneca-Iroquois National Museum, the Allegany branch of the SNI library, a Seneca-owned bowling alley (the bowling alley was repurposed as a bingo hall around 1990) and two craft shops, and a restaurant featuring Seneca cuisine.
-The Seneca Allegany Casino opened just south of Jimerson Town in the early 2000s (decade).
+The Seneca also have several facilities in Salamanca: the Seneca-Iroquois National Museum, the Allegany branch of the SNI library, a Seneca-owned bowling alley (the bowling alley was repurposed as a bingo hall in 1987) and two craft shops, and a restaurant featuring Seneca cuisine.
+The Seneca Allegany Casino opened just south of Jimerson Town in 2004.